BestTimesToVisit.com Logo

 safety

-Sofia is generally a safe city, but like any major European capital, be mindful of pickpockets, especially in crowded tourist areas like Vitosha Boulevard or on public transport.
-Keep your valuables secure and be aware of your surroundings, particularly at night.
+Sofia is generally a safe city, but like any major capital, be mindful of pickpockets, especially in crowded areas like the metro, Vitosha Boulevard, and around major tourist sites.
+Keep your valuables secure and out of sight.

 packing

-Pack layers, as Sofia's weather can change quickly.
-Summers can be hot, but spring and autumn can be cool, and winters are cold with snow.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot, and a small umbrella is always a good idea.
+Pack layers, no matter the season!
+Sofia experiences distinct weather patterns, so even summer evenings can get cool, and winters are quite cold.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.